Ubuntu-Danmark/ubuntudanmark.dk/wp-content/plugins/subscribe-to-comments-reloaded/readme.txt

 == Upgrade Notice ==

+== v150611 ==

+v150611 Fix the creation of the new table realated to the Google PII issue with AdWords, see v150422 Change log for details.

+== v150422 ==

+**Security Fix; PLEASE UPGRADE IMMEDIATELY** Google PII issue with AdWords.
+Protect user email Address and uses an encrypted key instead on URL.
+Several issues are fix, see the change log.

+== v150207 ==

+Improvements on the links security.
+Now you get a Unique Key for your site.
+Check the Options Panel.

+== v141103 ==

+**Broken links and settings issue** Please upgrade to fix the URL creation on the Request Management link and to save the settings values correctly.

+= v141025 =

+v1410124 Fixed several issues reported on the support forum like broken links, raw HTML on the messages, clean user interface with buttons not needed.
+See the change log for details.

 = v140220 =

 **Security Fix; PLEASE UPGRADE IMMEDIATELY**. v140219 fixes an XSS/CSRF vulnerability that was discovered by Tom Adams and reported by a WordPress Plugin Repository moderator.

 == Changelog ==

+= v150611 =

+* **Fix** The creation of the new table realated to the Google PII issue with AdWords, see bug/#100
+* **Fix** The manage subscription link broke due to a wrong SRE key generation, see bug/#102
+* **Add** Fixed French translation(thanks to Jean-Michel Meyer)

+= v150422 =

+* **Fix** Google PII complaint.
+See bug/#79 on GitHub.
+* **Fix** The ability to manage any subscription is remove, the manage link will only appear on the subscriber email address. bug/#81.
+* **Fix** Fix wrong html markup on the advance subscription dropdown.
+* **Fix** Subscription List filter using the "start with" option on the Manage Subscription Panel. bug/#82
+* **Fix** HTML email label for for screen readers. reported on bug/#76.
+* **Fix** Database information with correct encoding.
+A new routine to clean the database information encoding.
+This was outputting raw HTML.
+* **New Feature** Update subscription status to 'All Comments' on user Management Page.
+* **Add** New table to store every subscriber email.
+* **Add** Czech translation file.
+* **Add** Hungarian translation file.
+* **Add** Hebrew translation file.

+= v150207 =

+* **Fix** The output link for the manage subscriptions.
+* **Fix** Display of URL to use escape characters.
+* **New Feature** a Unique Key to the plugin.
+This Key will help to prevent spam bots to hijack your links.
+* **Add** Plugin GitHub link for bug reporting.
+Check the "You can Help" panel.
+* **See** the commit history on (GitHub)[https://github.com/stcr/subscribe-to-comments-reloaded]

+= v141103 =

+* **Fix** URL generation for the Request Management link.
+* **Fix** Saving of settings values.
+Settings with a single quote was not saving correcting.
+Every option with a single quote was broken, after update please save the settings on every tab where you have single quotes.

+= v141025 =
+* **Fix** Post variable missing on request_management_link.php.
+* **Change** the helper class for the function esc_attr( $_value ) to safety add the URL.
+* **Fix** data overflow when the comment reply column is not available and when the plugin is activated.
+* **Fix** the raw HTML input on the messages.
+The messages where encoding twice, the fix is on index.php
+* **Fix** broken link when Virtual Management Page is disabled.
+* **Remove** bold, italic, link and image buttons, currently they don't work, right now this feature is not supported for the plugin.
+* **Update** Virtual Management link, old one was broken.
+The new link points to the the Virtual Management Page documentation.

+= v140515 =

+* **New Feature** New import routine for Comment Reply Notification plugin.
+If subscription data is found for Comment Reply Notification, StCR will import those upon activation.
+Data is only imported if there is no existing StCR subscription data.
+* **Bug Fix** Fixed Raw HTML notification.
+When the send HTML email was enable the message was sent with raw HTML. **Important** After you update to this version go to the Notification panel and click the `Save Changes` button to update your HTML message.
+* **Change** `mysql_query() and mysql_query_row()` Deprecated functions for the WordPress `get_comment_author_email()`.
+Issues with PHP 5.5.x.

 = v140220 =